liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 To install and set up Liferay IDE, follow the instruction in the first two sections below.
-If you're already using Liferay Developer Studio, which comes with Liferay Portal Enterprise Edition, skip to the section titled *Testing/Launching Liferay Tomcat Server*--Liferay IDE comes preconfigured in Developer Studio.
+If you're already using Liferay Developer Studio, which comes with Liferay Portal Enterprise Edition, skip to the section titled *Testing/Launching Liferay Tomcat Server*--Liferay IDE is already configured in Developer Studio.

 ## Installation